Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Proofs of Asymptotic Behaviors on Equivocations

-for each $n \ge 1$, where $\tilde{P}_{1, n} = P_{\operatorname{Fano-type1}}^{(P, L_{n}, \varepsilon_{n})}$.
+for each $n \ge 1$, where $\tilde{P}_{1, n} = P_{\operatorname{type-1}}^{(P, L_{n}, \varepsilon_{n})}$.
 Note that the difference between $Q_{n}^{(2)}$ and $\tilde{Q}_{n}^{(2)}$ is the difference between $P_{n}$ and $P$.
 It can be verified by the same way as \eqref{ineq:limsup_Shannon} that

-It follows by the same manner as \cite[Lemma~1]{ho_verdu_2010} that if $P_{n}$ majorizes $P$, then $Q_{n}^{(2)}$ majorizes $\tilde{Q}_{n}^{(2)}$ as well.
-Therefore, it follows from the Schur-concavity of the Shannon entropy that if $P_{n}$ majorizes $P$ for sufficiently large $n$, then
+It follows by the same manner as Lemma~1 of \cite{ho_verdu_2010} that if $P_{n}$ majorizes $P$, then $Q_{n}^{(2)}$ majorizes $\tilde{Q}_{n}^{(2)}$ as well.
+Therefore, it follows from the Schur-concavity property of the Shannon entropy that if $P_{n}$ majorizes $P$ for sufficiently large $n$, then